Skip to content

 Beginning Farmer Tax Credit is now available

 The new law will provide tax credits for the rent or sale of farm land or a variety of farm assets to beginning farmers.
+Participating in an approved Farm Business Management program is a requirement for this program.
 To find approved Farm Business courses go to Farm Business Management or contact Keith Olander at 218-894-5163.

 A Beginning Farmer is defined as: